Planning a Budget Travel Across Malaysia by Bus

 It is always advisable that while booking bus tickets, one should directly book them from the bus operator's counter and not from random people who are selling tickets at the station.
 There are high chances of getting cheated, and people end up paying more than what the ticket is worth.

 Tourists can travel cheap by choosing buses over other means of transport, thereby saving money which they can use for other purposes like stay and sightseeing.
 Since the holiday season attracts many visitors from neighbouring countries, it is better to book bus tickets online in advance.
-With many schemes and offers available on bus booking sites, you can reduce your ticket price further.
+With many schemes and offers available on bus ticketing sites, you can reduce your ticket price further.
 Booking tickets online help tourists to buy not only cheap coach tickets but also skip long queues at booking counters.
 Travellers can also choose their seats in advance according to their choice.

 Travelling on Budget Within a City